By

 Maulana Wahiduddin Khan

-For about twenty years, between 1950 and 1970, Japan used to import superior industrial technology from the west, at times by outright purchase, but more often by borrowing, or on a credit basis.
+For about twenty years, between 1950 and 1970, Japan used to import superior industrial technology from the West, at times by outright purchase, but more often by borrowing or on a credit basis.
 As a result, Japan today stands on its own feet economically and is in a position to export not only its goods but also its know-how to other countries.

 All too often, we have to lose in order to gain.
 We have to resign ourselves to our lowly position until we can work ourselves up to more satisfactory heights.
-Those who recognise this necessity as one of the facts of life will have a better chance of succeeding in this world than those who expect to be able to climb straight to the top without first having accepted a position of humility, or who persist in blaming others for their failures.
+Those who recognize this necessity as one of the facts of life will have a better chance of succeeding in this world than those who expect to be able to climb straight to the top without first having accepted a position of humility, or who persist in blaming others for their failures.
 Patience, fortitude and tenacity are the virtues which will see us through to success, provided they are always leavened by humility.

 Category/Sub category